MultiSafepay/docs/content/integrations/magento-2.md

 ## Payment methods

-Before activating the relevant payment methods in your backend you must first activate them in you MultiSafepay dashboard.
+Before activating the relevant payment methods in your <<glossary:backend>>, you must first activate them in your MultiSafepay dashboard.
 See - [How to activate payment methods](/docs/payment-methods#activation).

 <details id="activate-payment-methods">
 <summary>How to activate payment methods</summary>